thinkst/canarytokens/README.md

 Lastly, we have added the ability to specify your own AWSID lambda so that you may host your own.
 The setting is placed in `frontend.env` under `CANARY_AWSID_URL`.
 If this value is not specified, it will use our default hosted lambda.

+If you need to use authentication when connecting to a third-party Redis DB, then in addition to the `CANARY_REDIS_PASSWORD` parameter in `switchboard.env`, you can also use environment variable `REDIS_PASSWORD` (in this case, the parameter must not be specified in `switchboard.env`).

 ### Configuration of Outgoing SMTP

 When configuring outgoing SMTP please consider the following: